 There are countless security tools available, all claiming to provide protection from malicious content.
 Choosing the right package is essential for protecting company data, passwords and your overall online privacy when you're at home.

-CIO UK looks at 12 of the best security tools for business users.
-You might work from home, have a home office or run a small business from home and we review some great security tools so you don't have to.
+CIO UK looks at 13 of the best security tools for business users.
+You might work from home, have a home office or run a small business from home so we have reviewed some security tools so you don't have to.

 This list will be updated regularly with new software and categories, so

 get in touch if we've missed one you love.

 See also: What are the best smartphones for CIOs and business users?

 Antivirus is essential for securing your home office, protecting users from ransomware, malware campaigns and must malicious activity.

 A good antivirus will prevent, detect and remove viruses including trojans, worms and adware from user's computers.
 Here's some we like:

 Webroot offers three products to protect your PC, antivirus, 'internet security plus' and 'internet security complete'.
 Its antivirus will secure up to three PCs or Macs providing r eal-time anti-phishing protection, firewall monitoring and scans that won't slow down your machine.